IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *refresh_token* (OPTIONAL): A token provided by the Authorization Server which can be used by the Authorization Client to obtain new access tokens using the same authorization grant.

-The access token response MAY contain other parameter or extensions depending on the implementation details of the Authorization Server actor [OAuth 2.1, Section 4.2.3].
+The access token response MAY contain other parameter or extensions depending on the implementation details of the Authorization Server [OAuth 2.1, Section 4.2.3].

 The Authorization Server SHALL include the HTTP *Cache-Control* response header field with value *no-store* and the *Pragma* response header field value *no-cache* to the access token response [OAuth 2.1, Section 4.2.3].